xuw10/cleaningDataProject/codebook.md

 - 'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': Info about the variables used on the feature vector.

-- 'features.txt': List of all features.
+- 'features.txt': all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': the class labels are linked with their activity name.

 - 'train/X_train.txt': Training set.